 That’s why professionals always prefer Incremental backup as it avoids duplicate data.
 This will also protect and guard data by creating copies based on the modifications in those files/data.
 So, it minimizes the amount of time required to run the backup/restore process.

-Windows 10 backup tools cannot do incremental and differential backup
+Windows 10 backup tools cannot do an incremental and differential backup?

 This inbuilt backup mechanism of Windows 10 also has the File History option that you can use to only backup the personal files/libraries.
 The backups created via File History option are non-destructive, it is a full backup that doesn’t belong to the incremental or differential backup.